 The key is to use the right cleanser - you want to avoid harsh detergents such as SLS or SLES (as they'll dry out the skin and exacerbate your issues), and opt for nourishing formulas that keep your skin balanced.

 As counterintuitive as it may seem, a double cleansing routine with an oil cleanser could be just what you need, as it effectively removes makeup and grime while conditioning the skin - so it won't feel the need to overproduce oil.
 Next, use a gentle cream cleanser with natural ingredients such as Camellia; rich in omegas, it leaves skin supple and won’t disturb the skin’s natural pH balance.
+Or, if you want something that gives you a refreshing sensation, try a foaming face wash formulated with a gentle exfoliator to unclog pores.
+The result?
+A clearer complexion, without that stripped skin feeling.

 If you think the last thing your greasy face needs is extra moisture, think again.
 Excess oil can be caused by a lack of moisture - due to either external or internal factors - which triggers your skin to think it’s being oh-so-helpful by speeding up its sebum production.
 Applying a moisturiser will help to keep your skin balanced, healthy and hydrated; all you need is the right product.